nvim-focus/focus.nvim/README.md

 This is because focus is toggled on by default when you load focus, so if you load it and then run the command `:FocusToggle`, it toggles it off again.

+**My terminal window is being resized despite 'term' filetype being ignored**

+This is an issue with how and when the filetype is set for a buffer.
+It is recommended to use [toggleterm](https://github.com/akinsho/toggleterm.nvim)

+And set excluded filetypes to include toggleterm e.g.. `excluded_filetypes = { 'fterm', 'term', 'toggleterm' }`

 # Developers Only